wanirka/kirby-seo/docs/INSTALL.md

 ## Installation

-1. Place the `fields/seo` folder in `site/fields`.
-The field for the panel.
+1. Download the archive and place everything in the folder in `site/plugins/seo`.
+You may have to create the plugins folder if it doesn't exist anymore
 1. [Add the field](https://github.com/jenstornell/kirby-seo/blob/master/docs/BLUEPRINT.md) to your blueprint
 1. [Add functions](https://github.com/jenstornell/kirby-seo/blob/master/docs/FRONTEND.md) to your template / snippet / pattern